What is a leap second?

 The decision as to whether or not to abolish leap seconds was deferred until at least 2015 after a recent meeting of the Radiocommunication Assembly in Geneva, Switzerland.

 In the meantime, the UTC time scale will continue to be linked to solar time.
-The most recent leap second was inserted on 30 June 2012.
-This was the 25th leap second added since their adoption in 1972.
+The next leap second will be inserted on 30 June 2015.
+This will be the 26th leap second added since their adoption in 1972.